 Possible Points Minimum Project Score

 PSH: 90 PSH: 38

 RRH: 75 RRH: 15

 SSO: 40 SSO: Standards Met

-Community Need Statement Possible Score Project Score
+Community Need Statement Possible Score Project

+Score

 New CoC projects must demonstra ate that they are meeting an Standard

-existing need in their community.
-Projects must describe: (met, unmet, N/A)

-What community need the e new project will address

-including local data (PIT co ount, coordinated assessment

-outcomes, etc.) that demo onstrates the need

-• How the community has u sed other resources to address
+New CoC projects must demonstrate that they are meeting an existing need in their community.
+Projects must describe: What community need the new project will address including local data (PIT count, coordinated assessment outcomes, etc.) that demonstrates the need How the community has used other resources to address this need [New Project Form] (met, unmet, unmet- documentation not provided, N/A)

-this need

-Targeting People with Disabilities I

-What percentage of the adults ser rved by the project are expected to Possible Score Project

-2016 NC BoS CoC New Project Sco recard 1